-Martin Bennett was a professional firefighter for ten years and worked for mountain rescue for 21 years.
-He has a degree from Swansea University in pre-hospital care, is currently studying for a post-graduate certificate in allergies and intends later to study for a Masters degree in clinical assessment.
+Martin Bennett was a professional firefighter for ten years, worked for mountain rescue for 21 years and has a degree from Swansea University in pre-hospital care.
+He began volunteering as a CFR in 2005.

 His paid profession sees him teaching businesses First Aid and providing medical cover for organised events.
 Yet he still decides to spend much of his spare time volunteering to respond to medical emergencies, for he is a Community First Responder.